duchesneaumathieu/equihash/README.md

 python eval_index.py -Iindexes/natural_mosaic_hashnet_0.15a_step_100000_valid_index_2766.hdf5 -Qfingerprints/natural_mosaic_hashnet_0.15a_step_100000_valid_1000000fingerprints_3054.hdf5 -Sresults/natural_mosaic_hashnet_0.15a_step_100000_valid.pkl
 python eval_index.py -Iindexes/natural_mosaic_hashnet_0.1a_step_100000_valid_index_2766.hdf5 -Qfingerprints/natural_mosaic_hashnet_0.1a_step_100000_valid_1000000fingerprints_3054.hdf5 -Sresults/natural_mosaic_hashnet_0.1a_step_100000_valid.pkl
 ```
 Use `python eval_index.py --help` for more options.
-Each command will produce one row of the paper's Table 1.
+Each command will produce one row of Table 1 from the paper.

-The `-S` options will save the following results w.r.t. each queries:
+The `-S` options will save the following results w.r.t. each query:
   1) Was it a perfect retrieval
   2) Was the relevant data in the bucket
   3) The bucket size